mtolly101/Project-3-Tree-Applications/README.md

 # Project 3 Tree Applications
 ## Project Title and Description
 What tree did you implement?
-We implemented the Trie (prefix tree) from scratch in Python and uses it in a small command line application that provides:
+We implemented the Trie (prefix tree) from scratch in Python and used it in a small command line application that provides the following results:
 - Autocomplete suggestions based on a typed prefix
 - Exact word lookup spell checking
 - Inserting and deleting words
 - Viewing how many words are stored
-The goal is to show how a Trie can efficiently handle prefix based search compared to a simple list or array.
+The goal is to show how a Trie can efficiently handle a prefix-based search compared to a simple list or array.

 Who would use this and why?